 - 1. At least seven (7) days' notice of regular Staff meetings shall be given. - 2.
 All Staff members shall have the right to place items for consideration on the Staff meeting agenda.
 This agenda will be distributed to teachers at least 24 hours before the meeting. - 3.
 Written minutes of Staff meetings shall be kept and circulated to all Staff members. - 4.
-Teachers shall not be required to attend regular Staff meetings: - a. which commence prior to one hour before classes begin or which conclude later than one and one-half hours after dismissal of pupils, - b. during recess or during the noon intermission. - c. on weekends, holidays or other days when school is not in session. - 5.
+Teachers shall not be required to attend regular Staff meetings: - which commence prior to Sixty (60) minutes before classes begin or which a. conclude later than Ninety (90) minutes after dismissal of pupils, - b. during recess or during the noon intermission, - on weekends, holidays or other days when school is not in session. - 5.
 Teachers shall attend regular Staff meetings unless excused by the Principal.